finno41/MeltEx-project/README.md

 - View available private equity listings
 - Filter listings by user preference
 - Sort listings by clicking a column
-- View listings that belong to them
+- View further details of a listing
 - Add a listing
 - Edit/ Delete a listing that belongs to them